 Mortgage brokers are also especially helpful if your situation is a little different, difficult, or you need some specialist advice.
 For example, if you have an irregular or freelance income, a poor credit rating, or have just moved to the UK and haven’t ‘officially’ (i.e. on paper records) settled in yet, a mortgage broker would be beneficial.

-Avoid any brokers who only offer restricted products from a limited number of lenders and always ask with your broker whether you’re being offered information only or advice, because if they’re providing you advice, they have a responsibility to find you the best deal.
+- Avoid any brokers who only offer restricted products from a limited number of lenders and always ask with your broker whether you’re being offered information only or advice because if they’re providing you advice, they have a responsibility to find you the best deal.

-Be sure to check your broker’s credentials by ensuring they’re on the FCA register and always ask them to explain how they get paid and whether they can tell you about all the mortgages on offer, not just from those lenders who pay them commission.
+- Be sure to check your broker’s credentials by ensuring they’re on the FCA register and always ask them to explain how they get paid and whether they can tell you about all the mortgages on offer, not just from those lenders who pay them a commission.

 How much can you borrow?

-Mortgages used to be assessed on a very simple income multiple system – you were allowed to borrow up to three times your salary and the remainder had to be covered with a big deposit.
+Mortgages used to be assessed on a very simple income multiple systems – you were allowed to borrow up to three times your salary and the remainder had to be covered with a big deposit.

-Luckily, those days are gone and mortgage amounts have become a bit more flexible, with the final amount depending on not only your income, but also your essential outgoings and repayment amounts.
+Luckily, those days are gone and mortgage amounts have become a bit more flexible, with the final amount depending on not only your income but also your essential outgoings and repayment amounts.